google/turbinia/docs/developer/develop-minikube.md

 ---
 ## Setup
 ### Requirements
-Please install the following requirements into your system.
+Please install the following requirements on your system.
 * [Docker](https://docs.docker.com/engine/install/), you can install Docker Desktop or only the engine.
    * Make sure docker can be execute as non-root (`docker run hello-world`).
 See [here](https://docs.docker.com/engine/install/linux-postinstall/) for instructions.
    * Some operating systems can run Minikube (faster) with other hypervisors.
 If you choose so expect some extra custom setup to be done.
 We advice the use of Docker for Minikube.